Voluntary Liquidations – Advance preparation to minimize or avoid 2022 fees

 Our liquidations team is comprised of experienced professionals who are fully supported by our in-house fund governance specialists.

-- CIMA de-registration – When a fund ceases to operate it may start the CIMA de-registration process.
+When a fund ceases to operate it may start the CIMA de-registration process.
 The first step is to remove the fund from “Active Status”.
 This process is referred to as ‘License under Termination’ (LUT).
-Waystone Corporate Services (Cayman) Ltd. is well placed to assist you in understanding, applying for this process and taking it to conclusion.
+Our Cayman Islands Corporate Services team is well placed to assist you in understanding, applying for this process and taking it to conclusion.

 *in order for the Voluntary Liquidation to be concluded by 31 January 2022 to avoid 2022 Registrar of Companies fees.

-For a preliminary, complimentary consultation to help you understand the voluntary liquidation processes and time considerations, please contact us below:
+For a preliminary, complimentary consultation to help you understand the voluntary liquidation processes and time considerations, please contact our Cayman Solutions team today.